EmperorYP7/CoviSource/.github/CONTRIBUTING.md

 createdb covisourcetestdb
 ```

+6. Copy the contents of `/server/.env.dev` to `/server/.env`
+(Make a new .env file.
+Do NOT delete `.env.dev`)

-6. Issue the following commands in the root directory of the project:
+7. Issue the following commands in the root directory of the project:
 ```bash
 yarn install
 yarn watch
 ```

-7. Let `yarn watch` run in background.
+8. Let `yarn watch` run in background.
 Open a new terminal and issue:
 ```bash
 yarn dev
 ```

-8. Make changes and push it to your fork, and create a PR on `dev` branch of this repo.
+9. Make changes and push it to your fork, and create a PR on `dev` branch of this repo.

 <div id="Docker-pointer"></div>